unikraft/docs/content/en/community/hackathons/sessions/basic-app-porting/content/Overview_Creating-a-Boilerplate-Microlibrary-for-Your-Application.md

 To get started, we must create a new library for our application.
-The premise here is that we are going to "wrap" or "decorate" the source code of `iperf3` with the _lingua franca_ of Unikraft's build system.
+The premise here is that we are going to wrap or decorate the source code of `iperf3` with the _lingua franca_ of Unikraft's build system.
-That is, when we eventually build the application, the Unikraft build system will understand where to get the source code files, which ones to compile and how, with respect to the rest of Unikraft's internals and other dependencies.
+That is, when we eventually build the application, the Unikraft build system will understand where to get the source code files from, which ones to compile and how, with respect to the rest of Unikraft's internals and other dependencies.

 Let's first start by initializing a working environment for ourselves: